-- 11.7 Bereavement Leave.
+- 11.8 Bereavement Leave.
 Faculty members will be granted three (3) days of paid bereavement leave for the death of the employee's spouse, registered domestic partner, child, parent, parent-in-law, registered domestic partner's parent, sibling, grandparent, grandchild or household member.
-With notification to his/her chair, a faculty member may use sick leave (as described in Section 11.1) for bereavement leave in addition to the leave provided in this Section. - 11.8 Personal Leave of Absence without Pay.
-Faculty members may request (through their chair and dean) personal leave without pay for periods of one (1) quarter or more subject to the following provisions: - Such leaves will be granted for no more than one (1) year at a time but may be extended upon approval of the Board of Trustees. - Individuals on a one (1) year leave must notify the University in writing by March 1 whether they will return for the following academic year. - 11.8.3 Approved leave time will not count toward years of service.
-Approved leave without pay will not interrupt years of consecutive service. - A letter of agreement detailing the specific conditions of each leave, including any agreed extensions of a probationary period as described in Section 4.1.2(a), will be prepared by the dean in consultation with the chair, signed by the requesting faculty, and submitted to the Chief Academic Officer for final approval. - 11.9 Professional Leaves of Absence without Pay.
-Faculty members may request (through their department chair and dean) a professional leave without pay to enhance their knowledge and skills for periods of one (1) quarter or more subject to the following provisions: - Such leaves will be granted for no more than one (1) year at a time, but may be extended upon approval of the Board of Trustees. - Individuals on a one (1) year leave must notify the University in writing by March 1st whether they will return for the following academic year.

-- 11.9.3 Approved leave time shall count for tenure and/or promotion.
-Approved leave without pay will not interrupt years of consecutive service. - 11.9.4 Approved leave time spent acquiring an advanced degree will not count towards years of service. - 11.9.5 A letter of agreement detailing the specific conditions of each leave, including any agreed extensions of a probationary period as described in Section 4.1.2(a), will be prepared by the dean, in consultation with the chair, and forwarded to the Chief Academic Officer and will be signed by the requesting faculty.
+With notification to their chair, a faculty member may use sick leave (as described in Section 11.1) for bereavement leave in addition to the leave provided in this Section. - 11.9 Personal Leave of Absence without Pay.
+Faculty members may request (through their chair and dean) personal leave without pay for periods of one (1) quarter or more subject to the following provisions: - 11.9.1 Such leaves will be granted for no more than one (1) year at a time but may be extended upon approval of the Board of Trustees. - 11.9.2 Individuals on a one (1) year leave must notify the University in writing by March 1 whether they will return for the following academic year. - 11.9.3 Approved leave time will not count toward years of service.
+Approved leave without pay will not interrupt years of consecutive service. - 11.9.4 A letter of agreement detailing the specific conditions of each leave, including any agreed extensions of a probationary period as described in Section 4.1.2(a), will be prepared by the dean in consultation with the chair, signed by the requesting faculty, and submitted to the Chief Academic Officer for final approval. - 11.10 Professional Leaves of Absence without Pay.
+Faculty members may request (through their department chair and dean) a professional leave without pay to enhance their knowledge and skills for periods of one (1) quarter or more subject to the following provisions: - 11.10.1 Such leaves will be granted for no more than one (1) year at a time, but may be extended upon approval of the Board of Trustees. - 11.10.2 Individuals on a one (1) year leave must notify the University in writing by March 1st whether they will return for the following academic year. - 11.10.3 Approved leave time shall count for tenure and/or promotion.
+Approved leave without pay will not interrupt years of consecutive service. - 11.10.4 Approved leave time spent acquiring an advanced degree will not count towards years of service. - 11.10.5 A letter of agreement detailing the specific conditions of each leave, including any agreed extensions of a probationary period as described in Section 4.1.2(a), will be prepared by the dean, in consultation with the chair, and forwarded to the Chief Academic Officer and will be signed by the requesting faculty.